BrettWitty/procgen-screensaver/README.md

 ## Components

-The generator has a few sub-generators, all made in `pytracery`.
+The generator has a few sub-generators, all made in `tracery`, the Python Tracery module.
 These are:

    * Coffee order generator
    * A food ontology puzzler